comagnan/comagnan.github.io/docs/_posts/2022-10-16-mirama-progress-blog-2.markdown

 (To avoid spoiling the next section, all the footage you're seeing is from two months ago)

-You might notice that Mirama, visually, is already leagues above what I was able to accomplish with Miracles and Magic.
+You might notice that *Mirama*, visually, is already leagues above what I was able to accomplish with *Miracles and Magic*.
 These wonderful people are to thank for that!<br>
 * [Lunate](https://twitter.com/lunoito) and [DAKU](https://twitter.com/fiopico) for their work on the in-game sprite work.
 * [Shoorin](https://twitter.com/shoorinou) for their work on the character portraits.